Belite: Hydration

-The hydrate phase, [3 CaO · 2 SiO_{2} · 3 H_{2}O], is referred to as the "C-S-H" phase.
-It grows as a mass of interlocking needles that provide the strength of the hydrated cement system.
+The hydrate phase, [3CaO·2SiO_{2}·3H_{2}O], is referred to as the "C-S-H" phase.
+It grows within interlocking needles providing the strength of the hydrated cement system.
 Relatively high belite reactivity is desirable in Portland cement manufacture, and the formation of the unreactive γ-form must be rigorously avoided.
 This is achieved by rapid cooling, forming crystals that are small, distorted and highly defective.
 Defects provide sites for initial water attack.
 Failure to cool the clinker rapidly leads to inversion of belite to the γ-form.
 The γ-form has a substantially different structure and density, so that inversion leads to degradation of the crystal and its surrounding matrix, and can also trigger decomposition of the neighboring alite.
 This is observed macroscopically as "dusting": the clinker nodules fall to a fine dust.